DATE: ARCHIVED 2026

 The Triple Oscar Anomaly: The passenger manifest is highly suspicious, showing two separate entries for "Oscar Johnson" on board the Titanic, yet a third "Oscar Johnson" was supposedly waiting for the family in St. Charles, Illinois.
 This triple-identity footprint indicates a massive manipulation of documentation across three different locations simultaneously.

 The 1911 Sweden Census (Rotemansarkivet) documents the family unit in Stockholm.
 Elisabeth is recorded as being 20 yrs old on this census, which matches the Hedvig Eleonora parish birth record and the pocket watch inscription exactly.
 This census provides the complete family profile: Elisabeth, her mother Anna Elisabeth Andersson, and her father John Lundell.
 Crucially, the records also place the children, Harold and Eleanora, with the family at their address in Sweden just one year before the disaster.
-This placement confirms the family was physically positioned together exactly one year before the launch.

 Archival analysis of the official MHTRF records formally documents the financial cover-up of the "Johnson family"—the alias for the Johansson family—confirming the success of the identity switch.
 The records detail the decades-long management of the fraudulent identity: